betaglot/plantabeta/docs/reference/Eco/Density/Plot.md

 > The area of the circle who's radius is created by a plot cord of a given length, usually 4 meters

+You Plot EcoDensity, not ViaDensity.
+ViaDensity is the density of planned Microsites, while EcoDensity is the density of planted Seedlings

+A plot is almost always a circle, some checkers implement the plot as a sphere.
+When the Plot is a Sphere then Seedlings can be closer together on slopes.

 ## Circle

 ## Plot Construction